 The objective of this study is to evaluate the reintroduction of a local hatchery-origin spring Chinook salmon stock in Lookingglass Creek using standard sampling methods for anadromous salmonids in the Columbia River Basin.
-Total returns to the Lookingglass Hatchery trap in 2017 were 296, of which 43 were natural-origin.
-Releases above the Lookingglass Hatchery weir totaled 90 and spawning ground surveys yielded 32 redds above the weir, and 68 below.
-Brood year 2012 recruits per spawner was 0.5 for adults only.
-We estimated 26,502 (143 outmigrants/redd) brood year 2015 juveniles outmigrated from above Lookingglass Hatchery during migration year 2017.
-Survival probabilities to Lower Granite Dam ranged from 0.146-0.515 for summer, fall, winter, and spring PIT-tagged groups.
-Smolt equivalents (outmigrants surviving to Lower Granite Dam) totaled 5,464.
-Brood year 2012 smolt-to-adult ratio was 4.4 for adults only.
-Harmonic mean travel time (in days) to Lower Granite Dam for brood year 2015 was 269, 229, 191, and 60 for summer, fall, winter, and spring groups, respectively.
+Total returns to the Lookingglass Hatchery trap in 2018 were 315, of which 78 were natural-origin.
+Releases above the Lookingglass Hatchery weir totaled 154 and spawning ground surveys yielded 39 redds above the weir, and 42 below.
+Brood year 2013 recruits per spawner was 0.2 for adults only.
+We estimated 17,784 (86 outmigrants/redd) juveniles outmigrated from above Lookingglass Hatchery for brood year 2016.
+Survival probabilities to Lower Granite Dam ranged from 0.153-0.353 for summer, fall, winter, and spring PIT-tagged groups.
+Smolt equivalents (outmigrants surviving to Lower Granite Dam) totaled 3,432.
+Harmonic mean travel time (in days) to Lower Granite Dam for brood year 2016 was 273, 238, 181, and 45 for summer, fall, winter, and spring groups, respectively.
+Brood year 2013 smolt-to-adult ratio was 2.2 for adults only.